mklabs/connect-docco/readme.md

-# docconnect
+# connect-docco

-Bringing literrate programing tool docco as connect/express middleware.
+Bringing the literate programing tool docco as a connect/express middleware.

 Nothing fancy, the idea is to generate dynamically upon request a docco generated page from files.

-##### why
+#### why

-cause I love docco and the Litterate programming should be Quick and Dirty.
+cause I ♥ docco and the "Literate Programming can be Quick and Dirty" thing.

-Technical bloggers often writes about code, why not using docco as blogging tool.
-Because, litterate blogging should be Quick and Dirty too.
+Technical bloggers often write about code, why not using docco as a blogging tool.
+Because, literate blogging should be Quick and Dirty too.

+or simply to get immediate results of docco against local files, which happen to be quite handy.